martinzugnoni/shared-twitter-friends/README.md

 ### 4) Run the app

-Once of the best things about Flask, is its simplicity for writing and running a web app.
+One of the best things about Flask, is its simplicity for writing and running a web app.

 All you need to do is running `python app.py` in your preferred terminal, and visit `http://localhost:8080/` in your browser.

+Make sure to have the libraries listed in `requirements.txt` installed in your local environment.
+If you don't, run `pip install -r requirements.txt`.

 That's all! 🙌